daveho/daveho.github.com/_posts/2017-01-05-parsing-c-using-clojure.md

 I won't subject you to a lot of gushing about how great Clojure is (although it is great.)
 Let me instead relate one anecdote that I think explains what I like about Clojure.

-The output of my parser is, more or less, a *parse tree*.
+The output of my parser is, more or less, a *parse tree*(3).
 The structure of this tree corresponds to the exact grammar productions used in the derivation of the input token sequence from the grammar's start symbol.
 As such, it has lots of information that isn't really necessary.
 For example, every semicolon in the input is dutifully represented as a node in the parse tree, even though semicolons have no significance semantically.
 Also, recursive grammar rules for lists produce trees that are essentially linked lists.
 It is nice to have a "flat" representation of such constructs; for example, if there is a sequence of statements, we want the node representing the overall sequence of statements to have all of the statements as direct children.

 Later stages of the compiler, such as the semantic analyzer and code generator, will want to consume a more pared-down representation of the input program, containing only the semantic information needed to translate the program into the target language.
 Traditionally, the compiler will construct an *abstract syntax tree* (AST) which is a distillation of the parse tree which eliminates unnecessary nodes and simplifies recursive structures by flattening them.
 Producing an AST from a parse tree is not fundamentally hard, and I give it to students in my programming languages course as [an assignment](https://ycpcs.github.io/cs340-fall2016/assign/assign07.html).
 However, given the complexity of a C parse tree and the variety of syntactic constructs that can be present, I wasn't really keen on writing a lot of ad-hoc code to translate the parse tree into an AST.
 Being lazy, I thought about whether there was a more declarative way to produce an AST from a parse tree.
 To this end, I added two features to the parser.

 First, I added a "flatten" option to the function that continues a production recursively.
 This causes the children of the parse node resulting from the recursive production to be copied to the parent node.
-For all of the recursive list rules, this was sufficient to guarantee a flat structure.(2)
+For all of the recursive list rules, this was sufficient to guarantee a flat structure in the resulting tree.(4)

 Second, I added a `filter-tree` function that provides a view of a tree in which arbitrary nodes are hidden.
 This was so easy to do that I have to show you the code: